On Board the Aircraft

 Seating on Board

-Because all of our extra legroom seats are classed as emergency exit rows, we regret that we are unable to offer extra legroom seats to assistance customers.
+Because all of our extra legroom seats are classed as emergency exit rows, we are unable to offer extra legroom seats to assistance customers.

 Onboard Wheelchairs (Aisle Chairs)